Skip to main content

-Combustion Simulations for Sustainable Aviation Fuels End Use
+Combustion Simulations for Aviation Fuels End Use

 The simulation shows airflow dynamics in a jet engine, visualizing axial velocity in the exhaust with color gradients to indicate different speeds.